 The maximum penalty for dangerous driving causing death can be a fine of $50,000 HK ($6,500 US), imprisonment for five years, and disqualification from driving for not fewer than two years on first conviction.
 If you are a driver involved in a traffic accident, you will be required to undergo alcohol-level testing.
 If you are found to exceed the prescribed limit of blood alcohol, you may face prosecution under Hong Kong law.
 The use of hand-held cellular phones while driving in Hong Kong is strictly prohibited.
 If you breach this law, you may be subject to a maximum fine of $2,000 HK ($260 US).
 However, you can use “hands-free devices,” such as headphones and speakerphones.
 Hong Kong law requires that all registered vehicles carry valid third-party liability insurance.

 You may be issued a Hong Kong driver’s license without a test if you hold a valid U.S. driver’s license, provided you have resided in the United States at least six months.
 If you do not plan to stay in Hong Kong for more than 12 months you can drive in Hong Kong on your valid U.S. driver’s license.
 Visit the Hong Kong Transport Department online for further details.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of [country name]’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of [country name]’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Hong Kong’s Civil Aviation Department as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hong Kong’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.